PundiAI/pundi-docs/pundi-aifx/what-is-pundix/validators/validator-cli-guide.md

 }
 ```

-if you already have an existing f(x)wallet and would like to import it you may run the following command and follow the prompts:
+if you already have an existing Pundi Wallet and would like to import it you may run the following command and follow the prompts:

 ```bash
 pundixd keys add <account_name> --recover